mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/personas.md

 This page lists and describes the human users and digital services that interact with the system, derived from the business requirements defined at the operational level (L2).
-For more details about end-users and related stakeholders, see the [Generic Personas](personas.html).

-Systems managing clinical and patient information are expected to interact with a shared health record, laboratory information system or a longitudinal health record, as appropriate, and to synchronize with data collected in a clinical encounter.

 Integrating the Healthcare Enterprise (IHE) maintains a [repository with common actors](https://profiles.ihe.net/GeneralIntro/ch-A.html) used in IHE profiles.